-If you live in Maple Shade and did not get out to the sale and want to buy it direct-
+If you live in Maple Shade and want to buy it-

 Compare Maple Shade esp. to 1930 and see how early we turned mostly suburban!
 Be sure to think of the land area sizes of each of the Twps. as well!